-Flexible research: Get employee feedback when, where, and how you want it
+Employee journey: Get employee feedback when, where, and how you want it

 Conducting an employee survey has become common practice for many organisations, for example feedback on work or satisfaction of their employees.
 For agile and sustainably successful organisations, performing employee surveys to gather insights once every one or two years, isn’t enough.
 Organisations need to utilize employee feedback on an organisation-wide level with much more flexibility, considering both team and individual work experience – by measuring at any time, or on any given topic.
 For example, from gathering feedback during onboarding to training processes, through to employee departure on how and why employees leave.
 In short, organisations need to gather feedback and listen to their employees throughout the entire duration of an employees’ career at an organisation.
 We call this, the employee journey.

-What is the employee journey and why it is important?
+Why is the employee journey important?

 We define the employee journey, as the career and development that an employee might take in a company.
 During this time employees are asked, at multiple and varying moments, to provide feedback about their experience at work within the organisation.
 For example, the onboarding for a new employee, to the cooperation within a team or department, and engagement an employee experiences on a daily basis, are key points for feedback.
 By mapping out the employee journey, it’s clear what moments are important to both an employee’s career and the organisation.
 The exact employee journey will vary by industry or sector, but there are three main stages of the journey are the same across the board: